-Rust is caused by oxidation, which occurs as a result of oxygen and moisture exposure.
+Rust is caused by oxidation, which occurs due to oxygen and moisture exposure.
 Of course, this effect does not apply to everything.
-Unfortunately, we are surrounded by iron; in fact, steel is made of iron.
-Rust, on the other hand, appears only in iron-containing objects and materials.
+Unfortunately, we are surrounded by iron; in fact, steel is iron.
+On the other hand, rust appears only in iron-containing objects and materials.
 Patio furniture made of iron, steel, or other iron-containing metals may rust when exposed to dampness.

 Cover your patio furniture to preserve it from the elements and rain.
-When you're through with your patio for the evening and want to retreat indoors, store your furniture in a covered area.
 After only a few days of exposure, patio furniture can rust.
 Allowing it to rust increases the likelihood of it rusting.
+Store your furniture in a covered area when you're through with your patio for the evening and want to retreat indoors.

 Consider investing in furniture coverings if your patio lacks a covered area for storing furniture.
 Covers are available at most home improvement outlets for as little as $15 per, which is a tiny thing to pay for rust prevention.
 Often, the covers are made of a durable and waterproof fabric that keeps your furniture dry even when it rains.
 To avoid corrosion, drape a cover over each piece of metal patio equipment.